NSB Logo Jennifer Moss Jennifer Moss

 Jennifer writes for Harvard Business Review and Fast Company and her work is frequently included by CNN, TIME, The New York Times, The Wall Street Journal, and The Washington Post.

 A recognized authority in her field, Jennifer received the International Female Entrepreneur of the Year Award and named a Canadian Innovator of the Year.
-She was recently named to the Deloitte Thinkers50 Radar 2022 and has been nominated again for the award in 2023.
+She was recently named to the Deloitte Thinkers50 Radar 2022 and nominated again for the award in 2023.

 Confident and engaging, Jennifer’s talks strike a balance between informative and inspiring/motivational.
 Jennifer focuses on making every talk impactful and gladly invests time with each client to understand the objectives of their event.
 As a journalist who is always researching, she customizes each presentation with the most recent and relevant data for the industry and audience.